jussiniinikoski/wasm-pdf/README.md

 ### Example that generates a sample PDF document

-**[View Demo 1](https://jussiniinikoski.github.io/wasm-pdf-demo/)** (Beware that this example generates the PDF directly to the browser window, so 2 steps back are needed to return back to this page.)
+**[View Demo 1](https://jussiniinikoski.github.io/wasm-pdf-demo/)** – **Note:** this example routes directly to the PDF data blob, so 2 backsteps are needed to return to this page.

-### Another example that generates downloadable PDF to a link with extra 400 paragraphs of Lorem Ipsum..
+### Another example that generates downloadable PDF to a link with 400 paragraphs of Lorem Ipsum..

 **[View Demo 2](https://jussiniinikoski.github.io/wasm-pdf-demo/example2.html)**